Table of Contents

 Translation of patents

-Automatic translate software is available for the public at the website of the European Patent Office.
+Automatic translation software is available for the public at the website of the European Patent Office.
 This allows for machine translations of patents using the Esp@cenet database.
-This translation is for informational purposes only and has no legal value.
+Pleas note that: this translation is for informational purposes only and has no legal value.